Intrinsic Heisenberg-type lower bounds on spacelike hypersurfaces in general relativity: Minimal geometric setting

-\paragraph{Geodesic balls on the slice.} All domains are taken within $(\Sigma,h)$.
-We write $B_{\Sigma}(p,r)$ for the $h$-geodesic ball of radius $r$ centered at $p$.
-Throughout we choose $r$ strictly below the injectivity radius at $p$ so that $B_{\Sigma}(p,r)$ is a bounded Lipschitz domain; in particular, the Dirichlet Laplacian on $B_{\Sigma}(p,r)$ has compact resolvent.
-These minimal hypotheses are recorded in Assumption~\ref{ass:min} and will be in force for the main intrinsic estimate.
+is a diffeomorphism onto its image; equivalently, every $h$-geodesic starting at $p$ is minimizing up to length~$r$.
+Throughout we choose $r$ strictly below $\operatorname{inj}_\Sigma(p)$ so that $B_\Sigma(p,r)$ is a bounded (Lipschitz) domain; in particular, the Dirichlet Laplacian on $B_\Sigma(p,r)$ has compact resolvent.
+These minimal hypotheses are recorded in the following Assumption~\ref{ass:min} and will be in force for the main intrinsic estimate.